What is an Ultra-Low Temperature Freezer?

-Ultra-Low Temperature (ULT) Freezers are a type of laboratory freezer with a temperature range of -45°C to -86°C and are used for the storage of drugs, enzymes, chemicals, bacteria and other samples.
+Ultra-Low Temperature Freezers are a type of laboratory freezer that operates at very low temperatures.
+Ultra-Low Temperature Freezers available from Froilabo have a temperature range of -45°C to -86°C and can be used for the storage of drugs, enzymes, chemicals, bacteria and other samples.

 An Ultra-Low Temperature Freezer’s internal storage volume can generally start from an internal capacity of 200 litres up to a maximum capacity of 800 litres.
 It typically has shelves on the inside where research samples are placed and each shelf is closed by an internal door in order to maintain the temperature as uniform as possible.